superdesk/superdesk/README.md

 Superdesk is an open source end-to-end news creation, production, curation, distribution and publishing platform developed and maintained by Sourcefabric with the sole purpose of making the best possible software for journalism.
 It is scaleable to suit news organizations of any size.
+See the [Superdesk website] (http://www.superdesk.org) for more information.

+Looking to stay up to date on the latest news?
+[Subscribe] (http://eepurl.com/bClQlD) to our monthly newsletter.

 ### Installation